greenchul/cruise-ships/readme.md

 - Change in to repo directory
 - Run NPM install

-## Creating ships, ports & itineries
+## Creating ships, ports & itineraries

 All ships need itineraries and all itineraries need ports.